Pravina Shukla: Career

-Publication Highlights
+Publications

-Dr. Shukla’s first book, The Grace of Four Moons: Dress, Adornment, and the Art of the Body in Modern India, was published in 2008 and analyzes the everyday and special occasion dress of women in Banaras (Varanasi), India.
+Shukla’s first book, The Grace of Four Moons: Dress, Adornment, and the Art of the Body in Modern India, was published in 2008 and analyzes the everyday and special occasion dress of women in Banaras (Varanasi), India.
 The book investigates the male realms of production and commerce, and the female realm of creative adornment, in order to conceptualize a total model for the study of body art, traced in time and place, to achieve an artifactual life history.
 For this book, the Costume Society of America awarded her the 2009 Millia Davenport Publication Award, which is given to published works that make a significant contribution to the study of costume using appropriate methodology, original thought, and exceptional creativity.
 The book was also recognized by the South Asia Council of the Association of Asian Studies in 2010 with the A.K.
 Coomaraswamy Book Prize, which recognizes the best book written about India in English.

 Her second book, The Individual and Tradition: Folkloristic Perspectives, was co-edited with Ray Cashman and Tom Mould, and published in 2011.
 The book features a collection of performer-centered case studies, advancing the methodological and theoretical issues entailed in ethnographic endeavor.

-Dr. Shukla’s third book, Costume: Performing Identities through Dress, was published in 2015.
+Shukla’s third book, Costume: Performing Identities through Dress, was published in 2015.
 This book presents a phenomenological overview of costume, with case studies on carnival costumes in Brazil; folk dress for Midsummer in Sweden; and costumes for historical reenactments and theatrical productions in the United States.
 Costume explores how individuals embrace and display special identities, unlike those they express through daily dress, showing how costume functions to reveal distinct identities in situations rich with significance.

 Her fourth book, Sacred Art: Catholic Saints and Candomblé Gods in Modern Brazil was co-authored with Henry Glassie, and published in 2018.
 Through close study with artists in the states of Bahia and Pernambuco, the book explores personal creativity and collective religiosity within Catholic and African Candomblé contemporary imagery, in clay, wood, paper, and canvas.